-- Come to a mutual solution: Brainstorm with Baby about ways he could solve his without fighting.
+- Come to a mutual solution: Brainstorm with Baby about ways they could solve their without fighting.
 “Do you think you could have played with it for two minutes and then given it back?
 Would that have made both of you feel happy?”

 - Praise good behavior: Reinforcing positive behavior is often a better option than punishing negative behavior.
-Praise Baby when he is sharing and playing well.
+Praise Baby when they are sharing and playing well.

-If Baby can’t resolve a fight with his friends and your involvement doesn’t seem to be helping, there’s no shame in taking a break from playtime until everyone can calm down.
-Maybe Baby and his friends can use this relaxation time to think about ways to play together better and have more fun.
+If Baby can’t resolve a fight with their friends and your involvement doesn’t seem to be helping, there’s no shame in taking a break from playtime until everyone can calm down.
+Maybe Baby and their friends can use this relaxation time to think about ways to play together better and have more fun.